odavhad/shrty-api/README.md

    ```

 6. Run the Python file.
+Type the following command/s in the terminal.

    ```
    python run.py
    ```